sykidaari/Popcorn_show-matching-and-selection-app/readme.md

 - Socket.io for websocket
 - `Streaming availability`: this is the external API used for medias.
 My own Express server works partially as a sort of proxy for this API.
 Here's the API https://docs.movieofthenight.com/

+The backend routes all have different access levels, so the application is very secure.
+Authentification is handled via cookie access sessions and rotating tokens.

 **FRONTEND** stack:

 - React with react-router